 To address this risk in our portfolios, we currently allocate between 30-55% of growth assets to global shares to improve diversification and reduce country and sector concentration risks.

 Developed market shares represent an ownership in the large global companies based in Europe, the US and Japan.
 These regions represent a significant part of the global economy.
 Over the last 5 years developed market shares have returned 12.3% per year compared to Australia’s 7.5%.

 Emerging market shares include companies in economies such as Brazil, China, India, South Africa and Taiwan.
 These countries typically have younger demographics, expanding middle classes and faster economic growth.

 They account for half of world GDP and that portion is likely to increase over time.
-Generally emerging market shares are more volatile than Australian and developed shares but their returns have also been higher.
-Over the last year emerging market shares have had a very strong period of performance, outpacing both Australian and developed market shares.
+Generally emerging market shares are more volatile than Australian and developed shares but they still provide good returns.
+Over the last year emerging market shares have had a very strong period of performance, outpacing Australian shares.

-When combined, developed and emerging market shares, bonds and gold have helped our 5 investment strategies reduce risk when compared to an Australian-only share portfolio.
+When combined, developed and emerging market shares, bonds and gold have helped our 5 investment strategies deliver strong returns while also reducing reduce risk compared to an Australian-only share portfolio.

 Global shares definitely belong in an Australian’s portfolio, however ignoring Australian shares to buy only global stocks means you’ll likely be disappointed when Australian shares catch-up.
 As we have shown, recent past performance is not a good indicator of future returns.

 Australian shares continue to be a significant part of the Stockspot portfolios due to their attractive return, risk and income qualities.